OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-05.md

 ## Hosea 5:6

-> They will approach with their flocks and herds
+> They will take their flocks and herds
 > To seek the Lord, yet they will not find Him;
-> He has distanced Himself from them.
+> For he has distanced Himself from them.

 ## Hosea 5:7